PyO3/pyo3/guide/src/class/thread-safety.md

 To avoid these errors, you can take control of the interior mutability yourself in one of the following ways.

-There are three main ways that more complicated thread-safety topics can become relevant when writing `#[pyclass]` types:
-  - To avoid possible "already borrowed" runtime errors, a `#[pyclass]` may choose to use .
-  - To avoid possible "already borrowed" runtime errors, a `#[pyclass]` may choose to use locks.
-  - If a `#[pyclass]` contains data which is itself not `Sync` or `Send`, then it becomes the responsibility of the `#[pyclass]` type to be a safe wrapper around the unsynchronized data.

 ### Using atomic data structures

 To remove the possibility of having overlapping `&self` and `&mut self` references produce runtime errors, consider using `#[pyclass(frozen)]` and use [atomic data structures](https://doc.rust-lang.org/std/sync/atomic/) to control modifications directly.